The coming flu season may be terrible.The reason is here | ExBulletin

 Spread the virus in the school

-“It’s not just the flu, it’s all other respiratory viruses,” Webby said.
+“It’s not just the flu, it’s all other respiratory viruses,” says Webby.
 These include not only influenza, but also respiratory syncytial or respiratory syncytial virus, adenovirus, coronavirus strains that cause colds, and rhinovirus.

 “And I’m definitely hoping that the flu and other respiratory viruses that were declining last year will come back again,” she added.